pschatzmann/arduino-dlna/README.md

 ## Brief

-This library provides the functionality to implement a UPnP/DLNA [device](https://pschatzmann.github.io/arduino-dlna/docs/html/classtiny__dlna_1_1DLNADeviceMgr.html) and [control point](https://pschatzmann.github.io/arduino-dlna/docs/html/classtiny__dlna_1_1DLNAControlPointMgr.html) in Arduino.
+This library provides the functionality to implement a UPnP/DLNA [device](https://pschatzmann.github.io/arduino-dlna/docs/html/classtiny__dlna_1_1DLNADeviceMgr.html) and a [control point](https://pschatzmann.github.io/arduino-dlna/docs/html/classtiny__dlna_1_1DLNAControlPointMgr.html) for Arduino.

-The Digital Living Network Alliance (DLNA) aims to establish the interoperability among PCs, consumer appliances, and mobile devices in wireless networks and wired networks.
-The purpose is to provide a solution for sharing between digital media and content services.
+The Digital Living Network Alliance (DLNA) aims to establish interoperability among PCs, consumer appliances, and mobile devices across wired and wireless networks.
+The goal is to provide a common solution for sharing digital media and content services.

-Reference Documentation is hard to find.
-Therfore I am providing some valuable links:
+Reference documentation can be hard to find.
+Therefore I am providing some useful links:

 - [UPnP and UDA Tutorial](https://upnp.org/resources/documents/UPnP_UDA_tutorial_July2014.pdf)
 - [UPnP Device Architecture Tutorial]( https://embeddedinn.wordpress.com/tutorials/upnp-device-architecture/)
 - [UPnP Device Architecture](http://www.upnp.org/specs/arch/UPnP-arch-DeviceArchitecture-v1.1.pdf)

-I was struggling quite a bit to choose the right approach to implement something like this in Arduino.
+I struggled to choose the right approach to implement this on Arduino.
-On the desktop the the functionality can be provided with the help of the following projects:
+On the desktop, similar functionality can be provided with the following projects:

 - [pupnp](https://github.com/pupnp/pupnp) A Portable SDK for UPnP* Devices
 - [gmrender-resurrect](https://github.com/hzeller/gmrender-resurrect): A headless UPnP/DLNA media renderer based on pupnp

-This library provides some memory efficient classes to implement DLNA devices and clients (=control points).
+This library provides memory-efficient classes to implement DLNA devices and clients (control points).

 ## Device Types and Control Points

-Appart from the generic functionality, this project also contains some easy to use classes
+In addition to the core functionality, this project includes some easy-to-use classes:

 - Devices
   - MediaRenderer